PaulleDemon/PaulsReligion/README.md

 This is the only true religion created on the internet—for the internet, by the internet, and of the internet.

-This religion is open-source by default.
+This religion is open-source by default and licensed under CC0-1.0 license.

 ## Quick guide to get started:
 * To be a follower of this religion you must star this repository.